top of page

 I would like to participate

-Participation for employees and students of the University of Ljubljana, Academy of Music, as well as for members of the ARIS project (Youth Music after 1945) is free of charge.
+Participation for employees and students of the University of Ljubljana, Academy of Music is free of charge.

-Fee can be paid immediately upon registration, but no later than Monday, 30.
-September 2024.
+You can pay the registration fee immediately upon registration, but no later than Monday, November 17, 2025.

 Title Required